Wednesday, April 25, 2012

 Ready to declutter and prepare for what God has in store for your family for the summer months?

 Leave a comment below and let everyone know that you are joining me in preparing your home for whatever God has in store.
-On your blog, add the image above with the code below to invite others to join.
-Then blog about your progress.

 1. We are in this together.